rmedinahu/rmedinahu.github.io/cs345/labs/lab03.md

 A. Complete Chapter 2 exercise ```R-2.4```

 B. Write test cases that test every method in the ```Flower``` class.

 1. Methods required: constructor and getter and setter methods for each data member.

 C. After your test cases, include a segment of code that:

 1. Creates 5 randomly initialized flower objects and places them in a list.

 2. Reports the average number of flower petals in the list.

-Each exercise must be implemented as a function (e.g., when the text asks you to "demonstrate", demonstrate by writing a function...).
+#### Submit 1 file to D2L for this lab.

 ### Resources
 DSAP Textbook chapter 1 and 2